 Through a collection of historical photographs and sketches by the painter Ivan Matov, the museum illustrates the damages caused by the erosion phenomena on the Bulgarian mountains slopes throughout the last century.
 More importantly, It pays tribute to the tremendous volume of work performed by generations of foresters and volunteer workers, with the means of that time, to enable the accomplishment of the afforestation work whose the country needed.

 The museum is principally composed of graphical representations dispersed in three rooms.
-Reports, documents and authentic artifacts, as Louis-Marie Vogéli’s camera and photographic plates, are also exhibited.
+You can see many black and white and color photographs, including the sketches of artist Ivan Matte showing tremendous work of generations of foresters fighting erosion and planting the bare slopes of Stara Planina and the Middle Forest.
+Reports, documents and authentic artifacts, such as Louis-Marie Vogéli’s camera and photographic plates, are also exhibited.

 The nature and History lovers will enjoy the detour.

 Pictures from the museum ; Illustration of the afforestation in the slopes located above the town of Shipka (Pictures of the town in 1902, 1924 and 1999)